Tasman Great Taste Trail

 The trail follows along the edge of Nelson Forest land and travels across the Norris Gully stream under the state highway before crossing a number of bridges, including one measuring 18 metres, under the cover of the forest.

-Construction began in September this year after government funding was approved in February 2018 following two years of planning and fundraising by the Tasman Cycle Trails Trust.
+Construction began in 2018 after government funding was approved following two years of planning and fundraising by the Tasman Cycle Trails Trust.

 Nelson Tasman Cycle Trail Trust trail manager Josh Aldridge says there are some very special and historically significant features on this part of the trail.
 “The majority of this section of trail follows the historic railway alignment between Nelson and Glenhope which operated for 79 years between 1876 and 1955.
 Construction of the cycle trail has preserved the historic culverts and bridge abutments.”